subratcall/msdataworkshop/README.md

         - `export PATH=$PATH:~/msdataworkshop/utils/`
         - `export DOCKER_REGISTRY="us-phoenix-1.ocir.io/stevengreenberginc/paul.parkinson/msdataworkshop"`
    - Run `./build.sh` to push images to OCIR
-   - Mark the images as public in OCIR via Cloud Console (this avoids the need to do `docker login` in the deployment yaml or git CI/CD)
+   - Mark the images as public in OCIR via Cloud Shell (this avoids the need to do `docker login` in the deployment yaml or git CI/CD)
    - Run `kubectl create ns msdataworkshop`
    - Run `./deploy.sh` to create deployment and service to namespace msdataworkshop created in previous step
    - Check frontend pod is Running by using `kubectl get pods --all-namespaces`